About USC Gould

 - SAKS INSTITUTE FOR MENTAL HEALTH LAW, POLICY, AND ETHICS

 699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA

 Andrea Hartman is an attorney with many years of experience in the corporate world.
-From 1994 through 2012, Professor Hartman worked in-house at NBCUniversal, most recently as executive vice president and general counsel, NBCUniversal Television Entertainment.
+From 1994 through 2012, she worked in-house at NBCUniversal, most recently as executive vice president and general counsel of NBCUniversal Television Entertainment.
 She led a team of 40 lawyers supporting the entertainment division of NBC, NBCUniversal’s cable entertainment networks, and its broadcast and cable television studios.
 Before joining NBC, Hartman was a litigation partner with the law firm of Irell & Manella in Los Angeles, where she began her legal career as an associate.

-Hartman received her JD degree cum laude from Harvard Law School.
-She graduated with a BA degree in History with highest honors from the University of California at Berkeley.
+Hartman received her JD cum laude from Harvard Law School.
+She graduated with a BA in history with highest honors from the University of California, Berkeley.
 She currently serves on the boards of the Riviera Tennis Foundation, which supports tennis programs for disadvantaged youth in Los Angeles, and the Simon Family Foundation, which provides scholarships and training to students facing difficult life and economic circumstances.

 FACULTY IN THE NEWS

 Edward Kleinbard was quoted on how to distribute taxes across income group.
 He commented on Messrs.
 Saez and Zucman’s book on this topic.
 "Book is best appreciated as a window into the burdens imposed at the very top end and there, of course, the book is devastating” in showing low tax rates, said Kleinbard.
 “It’s simply not asking or answering the separate question, which is: What is the net well-being of America’s lowest-income people?"